![]() |

 dmesg > dmesg.txt cat dmesg.txt | grep "hash matches" hash matches drivers/base/power/resume.c:26 hash matches device i2c-9191

-The drivers/base/power/resume.c:xx
+The drivers/base/power/resume.c:xx.

-The file line code (xx
+The file line code (xx) is typically:

-match is the likely culprit.
+resume_deviceresume_device_earlyhash matches device match is the likely culprit.

-The only way to prove that the driver may be at fault is to remove the module prior to initiating suspend using rmmod
+The only way to prove that the driver may be at fault is to remove the module prior to initiating suspend using rmmod.
+Repeat as needed...

 If you are using a very up to date kernel, this matter should be reported to the kernel bugzilla.
 If this module is not in the Linux kernel, then the module can be blacklisted using pm-utils.